dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

   in x1
 ```

 We have written the code in a verbose way in order to show how we build up values of type `r` from scratch.
-It is clear how to continue to more complicated values of type `ListInt`:
+We can continue in the same way to encode more complicated values of type `ListInt`:

 ```dhall
 let x2 : ListInt = λ(r : Type) → λ(frr : F r → r) →